 We are often asked at HouseSit Match what are the chances of being selected as house sitters if your house sitting over 50, some even declare they are trying a grey gap year!
 We always say the chances of securing a house sit are very good indeed, this is true.
 Not only is the trend for travelling by house sitting growing around the world.
 The popularity of travel among 50+ professionals wanting to see the world while fit and healthy, is also growing significantly.

 What is a grey gap year?

-Why are so many people trying house sitting over 50 as part of a grey gap year?
+Why are so many people trying house sitting over 50 as part of a this working gap trip?